heremaps/gluecodium/docs/lime_idl.md

 describes the following:
 * What is LimeIDL?
 * Why is it needed?
-* How to migrate from Franca to LimeIDL?

 When the stable version of Gluecodium with full LimeIDL support is released, this document will be converted into LimeIDL documentation (probably by just removing the "why?" section and reducing